1. Help Center

 2. The net amount per activity type per month is multiplied by the relevant emission factor for that month

-1. The greenhouse gas emissions (in tons of CO2-equivalents) associated with each activity - merged into total Scope 1, 2 and 3 greenhouse gas emissions (in tons of CO2-equivalents)
+5. The greenhouse gas emissions (in tons of CO2-equivalents) associated with each activity are merged into total scope 1, 2 and 3 greenhouse gas emissions (in tons of CO2-equivalents)

 Emission factors